Sanket22Kamble/M2-EmbSys/CaseStudy/README.md

 # Components :

 ## Mechanical Keypad :
-* Mechanical Keypad is used to give input instruction from users to Vaccum Cleaner such as suction pressure, speed , timer , automatic on/off modes.
+* Mechanical Keypad is used to give input instruction from users to Vacuum Cleaner such as suction pressure, speed , timer , automatic on/off modes.

 ## EEPROM :
 * EEPROM is user-modifiable read-only memory (ROM) that allow users to erase and reprogram stored data repeatedly in Vaccum Cleaner.